Privacy policy

 - Whatever calendar service you point at the device (Apple, Google, Outlook, Proton, Notion, your school's academic calendar).
 The device reads the public iCal feed URL you gave it during setup.
 No account is created on either side.

-And one small thing on a server we do run:
+And on servers we do run:

 - The waitlist record, until pre-orders open.
 That's your email plus whichever of the three optional fields (school, who you're buying for, an open note) you chose to fill in.
 Stored in a Supabase database with strict access controls so no one outside our team can read it.
 Supabase is a managed Postgres provider; we use them as a data processor only.
 Their privacy practices: supabase.com/privacy.
 No academic data passes through this database.
 Only the waitlist record.